 Back to school.
 Back to backpacks.

-When it comes to back to school season, there is no avoiding having to lug around a certain amount of weight, but choosing the right bag, and wearing it right can help you avoid back to school turning into a pain in the back!
+When it comes to back to school season, there is no avoiding having to lug around a certain amount of weight in those backpacks.
+Choosing the right backpack, and wearing it right can help you avoid back to school turning into a pain in the back!

 For more information of the fit of your backpack and guidelines for other bags, ask your chiropractor or visit the Ontario Chiropractic association’s website.